It Began With Schoolchildren, Not Science

 The history of intelligence testing cannot be told without acknowledging its entanglement with the eugenics movement of the early 20th century.
 Terman, Yerkes, and many contemporaries believed that IQ scores reflected immutable genetic endowment and used test score differences between demographic groups to advocate for immigration restriction, forced sterilisation programmes, and racial segregation in education.

 The scientific consensus today is that these conclusions massively overreached the data, ignored environmental factors (differential access to education, linguistic barriers, test bias), and reflected the prejudices of their era as much as any scientific finding.
-The tests themselves were psychometrically real; the ideological superstructure built on them was not.
+The tests themselves were mathematically sound; the racist conclusions built on top of them were not.

 Intelligence Testing Today